Natalie Ives is Assistant Director of the Birmingham Clinical Trials Unit (BCTU), and leads the Statistics team within the Unit.

 The renal disease portfolio currently consists of a number of trials covering renovascular disease, vasculitis and childhood nephrotic syndrome assessing both medical and surgical interventions.
-Natalie played an instrumental role in the data analysis of the ASTRAL trial, and has played a key role in the set-up of the four newer trials – GloMY, PEXIVAS, PREDNOS and PREDNOS2.
+Natalie played an instrumental role in the data analysis of the ASTRAL trial, and has played a key role in the set-up of the four newer trials – GloMY, PEXIVAS, PREDNOS, PREDNOS2 and STOP-ACEi

 ASTRAL is the largest trial to date of revascularisation versus medical therapy in renal artery stenosis, and was published in the New England Journal of Medicine in November 2009.
 This trial found no evidence of a worthwhile clinical benefit from revascularisation;

-Further development of the renal portfolio, with four new trials funded since 2009 (GloMY, PEXIVAS, PREDNOS and PREDNOS2);
+Further development of the renal portfolio, with five new trials funded since 2009 (GloMY, PEXIVAS, PREDNOS, PREDNOS2 and STOP-ACEi);

-Co-applicant on grants for GloMY, PREDNOS and PREDNOS2, and NIHR EME funded STOP-ACEi.
+Co-applicant on NIHR HTA grants for PREDNOS and PREDNOS2, and NIHR EME funded STOP-ACEi.

 Natalie coordinates the Unit’s support and advice (consultancy) service, which provides advice on trial design and analysis to researchers proposing to undertake clinical trial research.
 This service has been particularly active in recent years, with the requirement (certainly for trials funded by NIHR grants) that clinical trials are coordinated by UK CRC registered trials units.
 She is also a front line advisor for the NIHR funded West Midlands Research Design Service.